Cora: MVP favorite Betts could play 2B in World Series

 Even if that means dusting off his infielder’s mitt.

-Cora said Saturday he may use the Gold Glove Award-winning right fielder at second base during the World Series, a move that would make space for slugger J.D.
-Martinez when the series shifts to an NL park.
+Cora said Saturday he might use the Gold Glove right fielder at second base during the World Series, a move that would make space in the lineup for slugger J.D.
+Martinez when the series shifts to Dodger Stadium.

-Martinez has two homers and nine RBIs as Boston’s designated hitter this postseason, and when Boston loses the DH for games either at Los Angeles or Milwaukee, Cora has to find space for him on the field.
+Martinez has two homers and nine RBIs as Boston’s designated hitter this postseason, and when Boston loses the DH under National League rules in Los Angeles, Cora has to find a spot for him on the field.
 His best position is right field, but that’s also where Betts has played while winning two straight Gold Gloves.

 So Betts may be moving to the dirt.